 People of color genetically dominate whyte people.
 Because Black people have the greatest potential to genetically annihilate whyte people they are the main target for whyte people’s violence and rage.
 “That the initial hostility and aggression came only from whytes is recorded in innumerable diaries, journals and books written by whites.”
 Hence, within the whyte supremacy mind-set, consciously or sub-consciously, Black males must be destroyed in significant numbers, as one drop of black blood makes you black.
 Just one drop!
 Hence, King Kong, a film in which a giant black ape plays opposite a whyte female, addresses in symbolic form the threat of the Black male to whyte genetic survival.
 Therefore, King Kong is killed at the end of the film, reflecting the desire for the death of the Black male.

 2. The degradation of sex

 Hence, there is an unconscious need for the whyte male to return to the black female, in the fantasy of being “born again”.
 For example, the black woman being called a Mammy.
-However, the whyte male also seek to degrade the Black female in sexual encounters as he blames the original black mother who gave birth to them with a genetic deficiency.
-However, historically, the only way for whyte men to have sex with a Black woman was to enslave her, and then defile her womanhood.
-Although Black people were classified as animals and inferior beings during the Maafa (slavery) the whyte men had no issue sexually molesting and assaulting an ‘animal.’
+However, the whyte male also seeks to degrade the Black female in sexual encounters as he blames the original black mother who gave birth to them with a genetic deficiency.
+However, historically, the only way for whyte men to have sex with a Black woman was to enslave her and then defile her womanhood.
+Although Black people were classified as animals and inferior beings during the Maafa (slavery), the whyte men had no issue sexually molesting and assaulting an ‘animal.’

 In addition, the extreme rage vented against even the idea of sexual alliance between the Black male and whyte female, which has long been a dominant theme in the whyte supremacy culture is as a result of the whyte male’s intense fear of the Black male’s capacity to fulfil the greatest longing of the whyte female that of conceiving and birthing a being of color.